egerou/egerou.github.io/_posts/2024-12-05-importance-of-reporting.md

 I find that these activity reports can be very useful when advertising future activities.
 For example, I can use the data in the reports to showcase the success of previous activities which can suggest that this one will be great as well!
 Do you look through activity reports when advertising your next one?

 Overall, there are many reasons why we should take the time to write activity reports even during busy times.
 Why do **you** take the time to write activity reports?
-Let us know in the comments below!
+Send me an email to let me know!